 We have made the best effort to adhere to all known copyright and rights of privacy, publicity, or trademark of material, but due to the nature of archival collections we are not always able to identify this information.
 We are eager to hear from any rights owners, so that we may obtain accurate information.

-To learn more about what your responsibilities are in relation to copyright and using material, go to http://guides.swem.wm.edu/copyright.
+To learn more about what your responsibilities are in relation to copyright and using material, visit our guide on copyright and author's rights.
+We also have a guide with specific information on the types of copyright available for theses and dissertations.

 Removal or Restriction of Items

-The final outcome of the review of a request to remove items from the W&M Digital Archive or W&M Publish may be one of the following:
+The final outcome of the review of a request to remove items from the W&M Digital Archive or W&M ScholarWorks may be one of the following:

 - The item is not changed and is returned to public view.

 - The item is not changed, but access is restricted for a period of time.

 - The item is permanently removed from the W&M Digital Archive.